-This PIA and the VA Home Telehealth enrollment process serve to notify individuals of how information is handled by the RPM/HT-M system.
+This PIA and the VA Home Telehealth enrollment process serve to notify individuals of how information Version date: October 1, 2024 is handled by the RPM/HT-M system.

 Section 7.
 Access, Redress, and Correction

 The following questions are directed at an individual's ability to ensure the accuracy of the information collected about him or her.